-Learner Support Room (LSR)
+Learning Support Room (LSR)

-Repeated or significant disruption to the learning of others or assault to others can result in an internal exclusion.
+Repeated or significant disruption to the learning of others or assault on others can result in an internal exclusion.
 Pupils will be given clear expectations around their reintegration to class, putting this return in their control, wherever possible.
 In addition to completing the work set by the class teacher, during their time in the LSR, students will be required to work with staff on reflection, reparation and restoration.
-The LSR can be used to avoid a suspension or on return from a suspension to ensure the same situation does not occur again.
+The LSR can be used to avoid a suspension or on return from a suspension to reduce the likelihood of repeated behaviour.